smirnovsky/DeviceWebLayout/Readme.md

 ### About the project.

 The layout of the site is implemented using the "mobile first" technology.
-BEM technologies and preprocessors were used to stylize the site.
+BEM technologies were used to stylize the site.